 The members of the Patrol Division work in partnership with the Yale and New Haven communities, the New Haven Police Department, and various law enforcement and social service agencies in providing their high-quality service.

-The Division is led by the Patrol Coordinator, who reports to the Chief and is responsible for all uniformed functions of the department.
-The bicycle and motorcycle units, scheduling, special events, payroll, workers’ compensation, and fleet management are all supportive functions under the Patrol Coordinator.
+The Division is led by the Assistant Chief of Operations, Michael Patten, who reports to the Chief and is responsible for all uniformed functions of the department.
+The bicycle and motorcycle units, scheduling, special events, payroll, workers’ compensation, and fleet management are all supportive functions under the Assistant Chief.

 The responsibilities of the Patrol Division are allocated between two primary units.
 The Patrol Division is composed of uniformed police officers assigned to motor vehicle or foot patrol in designated areas (beats).
 The Patrol Division is responsible for the bulk of police services rendered by the department.